Wordcab/wordcab-transcribe/README.md

 data = {
   "num_speakers": -1,  # # Leave at -1 to guess the number of speakers
-  "diarization": True,  # Longer processing time but speaker segment attribution "dual_channel": False,  # Only for stereo audio files with one speaker per channel "source_lang": "en",  # optional, default is "en" "timestamps": "s",  # optional, default is "s".
+  "diarization": True,  # Longer processing time but speaker segment attribution "multi_channel": False,  # Only for stereo audio files with one speaker per channel "source_lang": "en",  # optional, default is "en" "timestamps": "s",  # optional, default is "s".
 Can be "s", "ms" or "hms".
   "word_timestamps": False,  # optional, default is False